Cyclip/Cynet/README.md

 ## Acknowledgments, stuff to make clear and TOS
 Thanks to Egg.Crack as an inspiration :D

-By using this program, you are using it at your own risk and the creator of the program is not liable for any damages.
-You will not reverse engineer, decompile or use resources (excluding images) for your own use.
-You cannot attempt to crack encryption that protects .cy files.
-You may not redistribute the program with or without credit without appending a link to this page, and you may use any part of this program for non-commercial/commercial use without explicit permission from the creator, or claim ownership of the program.
+You may:
+  - Use this program freely without breaking terms
+  - Modify the program to your will and giving credit
+  - Use the source code for your own purpose and giving credit

-You may use this program freely without breaking any terms above, and use it in videos or other media.
-It is appreciated, but not required, to also post a link to this website.
+  - Appreciated, but not required, to post a link to this page if the program/source code is modified
+  - Use the program in videos or other media but give credit ("Program: Cynet")
+  - Use the program at your own risk
+  - Follow the license

+You may not:
+  - Hold the creator liable for any damages
+  - Redistribute the program without explicit permission from the creator.
+If redistributed, you must add a link to this page, or the download page.
+  - Claim ownership of the program
+  - Copy large chunks of the source code without credit

+Please see the license.
+If you copy a large chunk of code, you must credit.
+You may not copy the entire source code.
+Copying smaller bits is okay (<60 lines) without credit.

 **This is not affiliated with Mojang or Minecraft and not an official product for any Minecraft Servers**